Waiting For The Flood: More Work, More Worry

-Chief JOHNNY BUSH (Gibson Volunteer Fire Department): We've never had an issue to where we've had this much time.
+JOHNNY BUSH: We've never had an issue to where we've had this much time.

 FARMER: Notice before a hurricane, he says, is usually just a few days.
 Bush's team is fighting this water with water.
 They're called Tiger Dams, basically 50-foot tubes full of water, laid end to end.